 The Neural Network Classifier in Statgraphics uses a method based on nonparametric density function estimates combined with Bayesian priors.

-Measure of Association are used to identify variables that are related to each other.
+Measures of Association are used to identify variables that are related to each other.
 If the factors are quantitative, correlation coefficients may be used for statistical data mining tools and techniques like this.
-If the factors are non-quantitative, other measures of association are used for considering how to date mine.
-A matrix plot with nonlinear Lowess smoothers is shown at the right.
+If the factors are non-quantitative, other measures of association are used for considering how to data mine.
+A matrix plot with nonlinear Lowess smoothers is shown below.

 Statgraphics includes statistics such as Pearson's product-moment correlation coefficient, Kenkall and Spearman rank correlations, partial correlations, lambda, the uncertainty coefficient, Somer's D, the contingency coefficient, eta, Cramer's V, conditional gamma, Pearson's R, and Kendall's tau.